-The truth is, you don't have to have any special structure or paperwork at all to be a business.
-It's actually much simpler than that—if you are earning money for work you do, or things and services you sell, and that money isn't being taxed before it gets to you, then most likely you're self-employed.
+The truth is, you don't have to have any special structure (like an LLC or S-Corp) or paperwork to be a business.
+It's actually much simpler than that—if you are earning money for work you do, or things and services you sell, and that money isn't being taxed before it gets to you, then you're most likely self-employed.
 And if you're self-employed, you're a business!

-Even if your profits are small, it's good to be clear that you're running a business because that opens up the possibility of taking into account the cost of running your business — i.e. your business expenses.
+Even when your profits are modest, you should make it clear that you're running a business.
+This way you can take into account the cost of running your business — i.e. your business expenses.
 Profit is the money you earn minus the money it costs you to keep your business going.
-And businesses only pay taxes on the profit, not everything that comes in.
+Businesses only pay taxes on the profit, not every single dollar that comes in.

-Have more questions about how you earn your money and what that means for your taxes?
-Ask your tax preparer or email email@example.com to get the best advice for your situation!
+If you have questions about how you earn your money and what that means for your taxes, set up an account today to schedule an appointment or consultation.
+You can also email firstname.lastname@example.org to get the best advice for your situation!